The Essenes

 The Enochian adherent believed there would be an end time and everyone must be prepared.
 The Nazarenes and the Ossaeans held a similar belief.
 The idea of a designated group, including those who join them, is indicated or stated throughout the Book of Enoch.

 The Enochians believed a Messiah would be needed to administer the final teachings of the Law and the Prophets.
 Enoch chapters 38–40: “The first is the merciful, the patient, the holy Michael,” 40.8.
-The Enochian spiritual emphasis would be the Book of Enoch (Enoch), but otherwise very little is known about them.
+The Enochian scriptural emphasis would be the Book of Enoch (Enoch), but otherwise very little is known about them.

 However, the text of Enoch became a continued influence within the Hebrew Bible and probably has much to do with the Enochian sect’s viability.
 Also, the Book of Enoch is represented in the New Testament.
 Revelations 1.13-14 references the Ancient of Days, “His head and his hairs were like wool, as white as snow,” with Enoch’s 46.1-3, “…whose head was like white wool.”